mramshaw/redis-cache/README.md

 effort attempts to create redis caches that will offload GET requests from the redis master.

 The ultimate goal is that these caches should be _composable_, i.e. it should be possible to layer them one on top of another so as to create a federated cache.
-According, they will either serve GET requests from local cache memory or pass them on to the next redis cache.
+Accordingly, they will either serve GET requests from local cache memory or pass them on to the next redis cache.
 Ultimately these GET requests are served by the redis master itself.